shaliulab/idoc_docs/docs/Air-odors-delivery-system.md

 # Air/Odors Delivery System

+The IDOC Air/Odors Delivery System is a tool used in conjunction with the IDOC chamber to deliver controlled air and odor stimuli to *Drosophila* during behavioral experiments.
+The system consists of a series of components that are designed to regulate the delivery of air and odor stimuli, including a custom-built manifold, solenoid valves, and an Arduino microcontroller.

+**Building the IDOC Air/Odors Delivery System involves several steps:**

+1. Install and configure solenoid valves, which regulate the flow of air and odor stimuli through the     manifold to the IDOC chamber.
+2. Design and build the manifold, which consists of a series of ports for delivering air and odor stimuli to     the IDOC chamber.
+3. Install and configure vacuum suction system, which regulate and balance the outflow of air and odor stimuli from IDOC chamber.
+4. Install and configure an Arduino microcontroller circuit, which controls the solenoid valves and regulates the precise delivery of air and odor stimuli.
+5. Test the IDOC Air/Odors delivery system and ensure that it is functioning properly before conducting behavioral experiments.

 The regulated air is delivered to the recording chambers via solenoid valves controlled by Arduino-control-relay- switch unit as follow: